scipy-conference/scipy_proceedings/papers/nadia_tahiri/nadia_tahiri.rst

 This will be of major interest to retailers and distributors.
 A deep learning method [GBC16]_, based on Recurrent Neural Networks (RNN) and Convolutional Neural Network (CNN), both implemented using the TensorFlow library [HLYX18]_, was used to achieve the objective (ii).
-Those implementations can provide significant benefits to consumers.
+This can provide significant benefits to consumers.

 Our prediction problem can be reformulated as a binary prediction task.
 Given a consumer, the history of his/her previous purchases and a product with its price history,